Introduction to matter.

 Matter is anything, such as a solid, liquid, or gas, that has weight (mass) and occupies space.
 For anything to occupy space, it must-have volume.
 Thinking about it, everything on earth has weight and takes up space, and that means everything on earth is matter.

 Take a look at this boy blowing bubbles.
 He is holding a cup with some bubble solution in it.
 He blows air into the bubble wand, trapping air (gas) in a thin film of the solution.

-But what are their individual properties made up of?
+But what are their individual properties made of?

 Good question.
-Solids, liquids and gases are all made up of very tiny stuff that the naked eye cannot see, called atoms, molecules and/or ions.
-The illustration below is an idea of how atoms, molecules and ions in matter look like under a microscope.
+Solids, liquids, and gases are all made up of tiny stuff that the naked eye cannot see, called atoms, molecules, and/or ions.
+The illustration below is an idea of how atoms, molecules, and ions in matter look like under a microscope.

 In this lesson, we shall look at the behavior and states of Matter — Solids, Liquids, and Gases, which are known as the three states of matter.